kyma-project/istio/docs/user/troubleshooting/03-20-connection-refused.md

 ## Cause

-By default, mutual TLS (mTLS) is enabled in Service Mesh.
-As a result, every element of Service Mesh must have an Istio sidecar with a valid TLS certificate to allow communication.
+By default, mutual TLS (mTLS) is enabled in the service mesh.
+As a result, every element of the service mesh must have an Istio sidecar with a valid TLS certificate to allow communication.

 ## Remedy